MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

 {% endraw %}
 ```

-Then the provided configuration file can be deserialised with and template the placeholders by mapping with the same key.
+Then the provided configuration file can be deserialized with and template the placeholders by mapping with the same key.

 ```json
   "postParams": {